14 May Duct, Duct, Goose: A Homeowner’s Guide to Air Duct Repair or Replacement

 One Tangible Way to Check Your Ducts

-Once you’ve done a vent-by-vent inspection of your home like mentioned above, you can also do a room-by-room inspection.
+Once you’ve done a vent-by-vent inspection of your home as mentioned above, you can also do a room-by-room inspection.
 Here’s what you need to do:

 - Turn on your HVAC system so you have air running through the vents.